๐Ÿ‡บ๐Ÿ‡ธHonors US History

 Why This Matters

-The Civil War wasn't an inevitable explosion—it was the result of decades of mounting pressure along specific fault lines: sectional economic interests, constitutional debates over federal power, and the moral crisis of slavery.
+The Civil War wasn't an inevitable explosion.
+It was the result of decades of mounting pressure along specific fault lines: sectional economic interests, constitutional debates over federal power, and the moral crisis of slavery.
 You're being tested not just on what happened, but on how these causes interconnected and escalated.
-The AP exam loves asking you to trace how a single compromise or court decision rippled outward, making conflict more likely.
+Honors and AP-style questions love asking you to trace how a single compromise or court decision rippled outward, making conflict more likely.

-Think of the antebellum period as a pressure cooker with multiple release valves—the Missouri Compromise, the Compromise of 1850, popular sovereignty—each one failing in turn.
-The key insight is that every "solution" to the slavery question actually deepened the crisis by exposing how fundamentally incompatible the Northern and Southern visions for America had become.
-Don't just memorize dates and names—know what principle each event illustrates and how it connects to the ultimate breakdown of the Union.
+Think of the antebellum period as a pressure cooker with multiple release valves: the Missouri Compromise, the Compromise of 1850, popular sovereignty.
+Each one failed in turn.
+Every "solution" to the slavery question actually deepened the crisis by exposing how fundamentally incompatible the Northern and Southern visions for America had become.
+Don't just memorize dates and names.
+Know what principle each event illustrates and how it connects to the ultimate breakdown of the Union.

 The Slavery Question: America's Original Sin